dhesru/condition_monitoring/readme.md

     - Model begins training and stores the artifact locally

-**Model Evaluation** – Evaluate the model using metrics.
+**Model Evaluation**: Evaluate the model using metrics.
 Optimal Threshold will be generated

 	App functions

     - Shows Model results e.g. C-index, Brier Score
     - Obtain the optimal threshold for each model

-**Model Inference** – Used to get predictions using a trained model
+**Model Inference**: Used to get predictions using a trained model

 	User actions